A Close Look At The Las Vegas Grand Prix 2023 Schedule And Where To Watch The Race

 – When is the final race at the Las Vegas Grand Prix 2023?

-The final race at the Las Vegas Grand Prix 2023 will take place on Saturday, November 18 (1:00 PM BKT on Sunday, November 19 in Thailand).
+The final race at the Las Vegas Grand Prix 2023 will take place on Saturday, November 18 (11:30 AM IST on Sunday, November 19 in India).

 – What will be the venue for the Las Vegas Grand Prix 2023?